netsensei/Rum/README.md

 #### Repository install example

-A complete walkthrough for a (GIT) repository based installation using Rum is available in the [Rum Repo Example](https://github.com/sjugge/Rum-Repo-Example) [README](https://github.com/sjugge/Rum-Repo-Example#install-using-rum).
+A complete walkthrough for a (GIT) repository based Drupal 7 installation using Rum is available in the [Rum Repo Example](https://github.com/sjugge/Rum-Repo-Example) [README](https://github.com/sjugge/Rum-Repo-Example#install-using-rum).

 ### Removing an installation